spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 :::info

 Palette also allows you to add a Windows node pool during the creation of an AKS cluster.
-Refer to the the [Node Pool](../../cluster-management/node-pool.md) guide to learn more.
+Refer to the [Node Pool](../../cluster-management/node-pool.md) guide to learn more.

 :::